Uber, Lyft tout U.S. ride-hail driver pay, incentives amid demand uptick

 Uber's Vice President of U.S. & Canada Mobility, Dennis Cinelli, in a blog post told drivers to take advantage of higher earnings before pay returns to pre-COVID-19 levels as more drivers return to the platform. ubr.to/2Q6pSxN

-Uber said drivers spending 20 hours online per week were seeing median hourly earnings of around $31 in Philadelphia and close to $29 in Chicago.
-Those earnings are after Uber’s fee but before expenses, which drivers are responsible for as independent contractors.
+Uber said drivers spending 20 hours online per week in many cities were seeing median hourly earnings around 25% to 75% higher than pre-pandemic, making around $31 in Philadelphia and close to $29 in Chicago.
+Those earnings are after Uber’s fee but before customer tips and expenses, which drivers are responsible for as independent contractors.

 Lyft on Tuesday said drivers in the company’s top-25 markets were earning an average of $36 per hour compared to $20 per hour pre-pandemic.
-In Denver, drivers earn as much as $44 per hour on average, the company said.
+Those numbers include tips, but Lyft did not disclose the share of tips in earnings.
 Lyft is also offering additional incentives and promotions in select markets.

 The uptick in demand comes as more U.S. states lift lockdown restrictions implemented in response to the COVID-19 pandemic, vaccination rates increase and a growing number of Americans start moving again.